By Jacob L. Wright, Associate Professor of Hebrew Bible at the Candler School of Theology, Emory University

 Thus the books of Samuel and Kings contain very different types of David accounts.
 The agendas of their authors, in many ways, compete with each other.
 Some affirm that David and his line are chosen by Israel’s God to rule the nation.
 Others, however, are concerned with the nature of power and statehood per se.
 In their evaluation, they dissect the figure of David, depicting his ambitious and ruthless abuse of power.
 Yet even as they are at variance with one another, their combination makes David an exceptionally complex personality.
 It is this complexity that predestined him to a long and vibrant afterlife.

 Jacob Wright is Associate Professor of Hebrew Bible at the Candler School of Theology, Emory University.
-He is the author of King David and His Reign Revisited, which is available a special enhanced ebook from iTunes.
-A print version will be published in May 2014 with Cambridge University Press.
+He is the author of King David and His Reign Revisited, which is available as a special enhanced ebook from iTunes.
+A print version was published in May 2014 with Cambridge University Press.
 He is also offering an open-access Coursera course on the Bible.

 All content provided on this blog is for informational purposes only.
 The American Schools of Oriental Research (ASOR) makes no representations as to the accuracy or completeness of any information on this blog or found by following any link on this blog.
 ASOR will not be liable for any errors or omissions in this information.
 ASOR will not be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions expressed by Bloggers and those providing comments are theirs alone, and do not reflect the opinions of ASOR or any employee thereof.